 We Admit It!
 The day is finally here.
 After several weeks of reading applications and committee meetings here in Williamsburg, it is time to officially release our first round of admission decisions.
-Early Decision notifications have been finalized and launched, and are currently on their way to your inboxes (Transfers: Spring Transfer notifications will be launched next week).
+Early Decision notifications have been finalized and launched, and are currently on their way to your inboxes (Transfers: We have posted a separate Spring Transfer Edition for you to review).

 Below you will find all pertinent information about how decisions are released and what each decision means.